 The viewpoint is open from dusk till dawn and the entrance fee is cheap.
 It’s said to be one of the best places to watch the sunset in Pai.

 Santichon Chinese Village

 Step into the past at this small but educational Yunnan cultural village.
 Located on the outskirts of Pai, this historical site was once a Chinese settlement.
 Today, it’s a cultural center where travelers can learn more about the Yunnan way of life.
 Stroll by homes and souvenir shops that are made in the traditional Chinese style using clay and straw and taste test a variety of locally grown tea such as green tea, jasmine tea, or oolong tea.
-Enjoy a feast of delicious Yunnan food, dressing up in traditional Yunnan clothing and taking pictures near a replica of the Great Wall of China, riding a pony or donkey, or spinning around on a wooden Ferris wheel.
+Enjoy a feast of delicious Yunnan food, dressing up in traditional Yunnan clothing and take pictures near a replica of the Great Wall of China, riding a pony or donkey, or spin around on a wooden Ferris wheel.